Remington Model 1858: Design

 The Remington revolver owes its durability to the "topstrap", solid-frame design.
 The design is effectively as strong and resistant to frame stretching as the steel-framed open-top revolvers of the same era, while being simpler to produce than an open-top revolver of adequate strength.
 The internal lockwork of the Remington is also simpler in construction.
 While the Colt employs separate screws for the cylinder stop and trigger, those components share the same through-frame screw in the Remington design.
 A downside in the design of the 1858 is that the barrel and receiver are a single piece, making it more difficult to clean the barrel, as it cannot be removed.

 Another innovative feature (first appearing in the 1863 Model production series) was "safety slots" milled between chambers on the cylinder.
 The milled slot positively secured the hammer between chambers for safe carry by placing the hammer's firing pin where it did not rest on a percussion cap, eliminating the risk of an accidental discharge if the gun was dropped or the hammer struck.
 Most 19th-century revolver designs lacked such safety features.
 Early Whitney revolvers, for example, were similar to the Remington but lacked the safety slots.
 It was possible to lower the Whitney hammer between cylinder chambers for safe carry, but without the Remington milled slot, the Whitney cylinder could possibly slip and rotate, allowing the hammer to strike a loaded, capped chamber and cause an accidental discharge.

 The Remington revolver permitted easy cylinder removal, allowing a quick reload with a spare pre-loaded cylinder; this being an advantage over other revolver designs of the time.
 It is, however, unlikely that this was common practice during the period.
 Spare cylinders were not provided by the Army.
+There is also the inherent risk associated with carrying extra loaded and capped cylinders which could be dropped and accidentally discharged.